kazurayam/CompositeExecutionProfileInKatalonStudio/README.md

 # Problem to solve

-I have developed and published a tool named [VisualTestingInKatalonStudio](https://forum.katalon.com/t/visual-testing-in-katalon-studio/13361) project on top of [Katalon Studio](https://www.katalon.com/katalon-studio/), which enables me to take screenshots of a Web service on browser and to compare the images between environments (Development and Production) or between 2 different timings (before and after system changes).
+I have developed and published a tool named [VisualTestingInKatalonStudio](https://forum.katalon.com/t/visual-testing-in-katalon-studio/13361) project on top of [Katalon Studio](https://www.katalon.com/katalon-studio/), which enables me to take screenshots of Web services on browser and to compare the images between environments (e.g. Development and Production) or between 2 different timings (e.g. before and after work of system changes).

-Last year (2020) I worked for an [Application Service Provider (ASP)](https://en.wikipedia.org/wiki/Application_service_provider) in financial industry.
+Last year (2020) I worked for an [Application Service Provider (ASP)](https://en.wikipedia.org/wiki/Application_service_provider) in Financial industry.
 They had approximately 40 customers, they provided many URLs to customers: 50 URL as average per a single customer.
-The Web system maintained 3 environments (Development, Staging, Production) for every customers.
-This resulted 40 * 50 * 3 = 6000 URL to test.
+They maintained 3 environments (Development, Staging, Production) for every customers.
+This resulted 40 * 50 * 3 = 6000 URL for developers to test frequently to ensure the service quality.

-A diligent staff in charge of this service created a large Excel workbook file which contained 40 sheets where the urls for each customers were listed.
+A diligent staff in charge of the Web service mainteined a large Excel file which contained 40 sheets where the urls for each customers were listed.
 The following picture shows how it looked like:

 ![config.png](docs/images/config.png)

-I developed a Katalon Studio project which works on top of the Visual Testing framework supplied with the configuration file which contains 6000 URLs.
-I wanted to do visual testing over these mass of URLs.
+I developed a Katalon Studio project which works on top of the Visual Testing framework supplied with the Excel file.
+I wanted to perform *visual testing* over the mass of URLs.

 However, a problem arose.
 The Visual Testing tool takes approximately 10 seconds per a single URL to test.
-So if I ran the tool against all 6000 URL, it would take me 6000 * 10 seconds = over 17 hours.
-Obviously it's too long.
+So if I ran the tool against all 6000 URL as a batch, it would take me 6000 * 10 seconds = over 17 hours.
+Obviously it's too long to repeat frequently.

-I wanted to select smaller number of URLs by some criteria out of the spreadsheets to make the test run in a shorter time period.
+Therefore I wanted to select smaller number of URLs by some criteria out of the Excwel file to make the test run in a shorter time period.
 If I choose 60 URLs, then the tool will run in 600 seconds = 10 minutes.
 That's OK.
 10 minutes break of work for tea will be welcomed.

 Also I wanted the tool to be flexible enough.
-For example, yesterday, I tested the production URLs for CompanyA; today, I want to test the development URLs for CommpanyB; tomorrow, I would want to test the staging URLs for CompanyL + CompanyM + CompanyN; next week, I have to test the production URLs which ends with a string `login.html` of all 40 customers; etc.
+For example, yesterday, I tested the production URLs for CompanyA; today, I want to test the development URLs for CommpanyB; tomorrow, I would want to test the staging URLs for CompanyL + CompanyM + CompanyN; next week, I will test the production URLs which ends with a string `login.html` of all 40 customers; etc.

-I decided to introduce a set of **GlobalVariables** to the testing project which would express URL selection criteria.
+I tried to find a solution, and decided to introduce a set of **GlobalVariables** to the testing project which would express URL selection criteria.
 I enumerated 5 GlobalVariables, each of which may take a range of possible values as follows:

 |No.| GlobalVariable name | possible values |
 |---|---|---|